jeliasson/redwoodjs-on-kubernetes/README.md

 2. Use Kustomize to build our Kubernetes manifests
 3. Sync these manifests with a target Kubernetes cluster

-**Alternative: What you would want to do if you are not running ArgoCD or something similar;**
+**Alternative: What you could do if you are not running ArgoCD or something similar;**

 1. After step 4 (build and push our image) you want to use e.g. [a GitHub Action for Kubernetes](https://github.com/marketplace/actions/deploy-to-kubernetes-cluster) to;
 2. Login to the Kubernetes cluster using a `kubeconfig`